Understanding the accounting treatment for R&D tax credits

 With an option to treat R&D tax credits in a way that suits business interests, it’s important to include accounting treatments in project planning processes.

-What are the Benefits of Proper Accounting Treatments for R&D Tax Relief?
+What are the benefits of proper accounting treatments for R&D tax relief?

 There’s more to proper accounting treatments than ticking boxes.
 In fact the proper treatment for R&D tax relief has an array of benefits that set your business up for another year of financial success.
 Some of the benefits include:

-When presenting your business finances to investors, lenders and regulators, accurately reflecting how R&D tax credits benefit your business can build trust and confidence - Improves cash flow
+- Clear presentation of finances – when presenting your business finances to investors, lenders and regulators, accurately reflecting how R&D tax credits benefit your business can build trust and confidence

-Properly handling tax relief can lower taxable profits, leading to increased revenue which can be reinvested in future or ongoing innovation - Reduces risk
+- Improves cash flow – properly handling tax relief can lower taxable profits, leading to increased revenue which can be reinvested in future or ongoing innovation

-By aligning accounting treatment with HMRC guidelines, you reduce the risk of potential penalties
+- Reduces risk – by aligning accounting treatment with HMRC guidelines, you reduce the risk of potential penalties

 When it comes down to it, proper accounting treatment of R&D tax relief is about making the most of what you’ve earned and keeping your business on solid ground.

-What are the Challenges in Proper Accounting Treatments for R&D Tax Relief?
+What are the challenges in proper accounting treatments for R&D tax relief?

 While the benefits of proper accounting treatment are lucrative, it’s not always that simple.
 In fact, navigating the accounting treatment for R&D tax relief can sometimes feel like walking a tight rope.
 Some of the biggest challenges that businesses face in proper accounting treatments include:

-Due to extensive criteria, varying accounting standards and technical jargon, it can be difficult to understand what the financial reporting requirements actually are – which is why we simplified it right here in this article - Timing relief recognition
+- Trouble interpreting complex rules – due to extensive criteria, varying accounting standards and technical jargon, it can be difficult to understand what the financial reporting requirements actually are – which is why we simplified it right here in this article

-Finding the right time to recognise claims that remain subject to approval or R&D tax relief for projects that span across different accounting periods can be complex
+- Timing relief recognition – finding the right time to recognise claims that remain subject to approval or R&D tax relief for projects that span across different accounting periods can be complex

 One of the greatest ways to avoid mistakes with the accounting treatments for R&D tax relief, is to have a few smart strategies in place.
 We recommend you take into consideration these helpful steps in order to smooth the accounting treatment process:

-R&D tax specialists have a professional knowledge of the relief, and will be able to provide information on each step of the claims process – including accounting treatments - Actively maintain detailed documentation
+- Build collaboration between finance team and R&D tax specialists – R&D tax specialists have a professional knowledge of the relief, and will be able to provide information on each step of the claims process – including accounting treatments

-Documentation provides ample support for your claim, and can be referenced back to throughout the development of financial statements, making detailed documentation the key to successfully claiming, accounting for, and allocating R&D tax credits - Stay up to date with policy and accounting treatment processes
+- Actively maintain detailed documentation – Documentation provides ample support for your claim, and can be referenced back to throughout the development of financial statements, making detailed documentation the key to successfully claiming, accounting for, and allocating R&D tax credits

-By closely monitoring the scheme your business qualifies under, you can stay in the loop should any changes be made to the accounting treatment or even to the claims process itself - Keep to a timing strategy
+- Stay up to date with policy and accounting treatment processes – By closely monitoring the scheme your business qualifies under, you can stay in the loop should any changes be made to the accounting treatment or even to the claims process itself

 With these tips, you’ll confidently be able to navigate the accounting treatment, and successfully breeze past common challenges that usually stump other businesses.

-Alexander Clifford’s Role in R&D Tax Relief
+Alexander Clifford’s role in R&D tax relief

 As one of the UK’s leading R&D tax credit advisories, the specialist team at Alexander Clifford provides a thorough understanding of HMRC policy.
 We pride ourselves on supporting innovative businesses like yours, by helping to maximise their R&D tax credit claims.